-- 1. Arrive on time or early to lunch. - 2.
-Students must be in line to be served.
-Purchase all food items desired from the meal line or snack bar line before entering the seating area of the Cafeteria. - 3.
+- 2. Students must be in line to be served. - 3.
 You must not approach the counter at all unless you have stood in the line. - 4.
-Even if you have put in an order before hand, you must stand in the line to collect the order.
-If you brought a sack lunch, you have the option of eating under the shed or around one of the out-door picnic tables.
-In the Cafeteria, unless you are standing in the line, you must sit quietly on one of the benches.
-You must not call out orders or try to get others to buy for you.

-- 5. You must obey any order of the Cafeteria personnel. - 6.
-Upon completion of lunch, dispose of all trash in trash bins and place soda cans/bottles in assigned bin.
+Even if you have put in an order beforehand, you must stand in the line to collect the order.
+If you brought lunch, you have the option of eating under the shed or around one of the out-door picnic tables.
+You must not call out orders or try to get others to buy for you. - 5.
+You must obey any order from the Cafe or security patrol personnel. - 6.
+Upon completion of lunch, dispose of all trash in trash bins and place soda cans/bottles in the assigned bin.
 Failure to do so will result in immediate conduct marks and/or jug.

 REMEMBER- your behaviour is your choice.
 If you CHOOSE to act inappropriately during lunch (outside the above stated guidelines) you will be assigned a jug.
 Parents are notified.
 An increase in lunchtime offences brings an increase in the responding consequence.
 Enjoying the outdoors with your friends at lunch is a group privilege shared by all students assigned to your lunch periods.
-The guidelines and consequences for Cafeteria and shed dining are relevant outside too.
-As a consequence of inappropriate behaviour outside, the staff monitor can assign individuals to jug in that lunch period.
+The guidelines and consequences for Cafe and shed dining are relevant outside too.
+As a consequence of inappropriate behaviour outside, security patrol personnel can assign individuals to jug in that lunch period.
 Outside recreation is a privilege, which carries group responsibility; responsibility that goes beyond your personal space.
 Encourage others to behave responsibly so this privilege may continue.
 Encourage others to dispose of their trash responsibly.
 Do not complain about cleaning up "unidentified trash" and/or trash that may appear in your area.

-CAFETERIA: TERMS OF UNDERSTANDING
+CAFE: TERMS OF UNDERSTANDING